Hard to find, harder to kill, but so worth it.

 - The Eridians in Borderlands appear in the last few levels in the game, give you shitloads of exp, are the fastest enemies in the game and have insane shields, but pretty low actual health.
 What's that, Mordecai?
 One of your skills allows you to bypass shields ''completely?''.
 Score.

 - In the second game, there's the chubby version of enemies, who are incredibly rare but drop more loot when killed.
 There's even an achievement for finding and killing one.
+There's also the Loot Midgets, who come out of containers you open and will drop loot, ammo and money when you shoot at them.
+In the New Game+, they have a chance to drop Legendary items.

 - Assassins Creed II and its sequel Brotherhood feature pickpockets and Borgia Messengers who run away from you if they see you; if you manage to catch them, you get a hefty chunk of money as well as some rare trade items.